 They just choose to keep writing in spite of their fear.

-There’s no reason why you should choose to do so to.
+There’s no reason why you shouldn’t choose to do so too.